DataDog/documentation/content/graphing/infrastructure/livecontainers.md

 ## Scatter Plots

-Use the Scatter Plot analytic to compare two metrics with one another in order to better understand the performance of your containers.
+Use the scatter plot analytic to compare two metrics with one another in order to better understand the performance of your containers.

-To access the Scatter Plot analytic [in the Containers page][1] click on the *Show Summary graph* button and select the "Scatter Plot" tab:
+To access the scatter plot analytic [in the Containers page][1] click on the *Show Summary graph* button and select the "Scatter Plot" tab:

 {{< img src="graphing/infrastructure/livecontainers/scatterplot_selection.png" alt="scatterplot selection" responsive="true" style="width:60%;">}}

 By default, the graph groups by the `short_image` tag key.
 The size of each dot represents the number of containers in that group, and clicking on a dot displays the individual containers and hosts that contribute to the group.

-The query at the top of the Scatter Plot analytic allows you to control your Scatter Plot analytic:
+The query at the top of the scatter plot analytic allows you to control your scatter plot analytic:

 * Selection of metrics to display.
 * Selection of the aggregation method for both metrics.